-The first job the early Dartmoor farmers had to do was enclose his land and that meant building sturdy walls.
+One thing Dartmoor is not short of is walls and another thing is stone with which to build them, there must be literally hundreds of miles of walling across the moor.
+It is also surprising how deep into remote areas the walls extend and are a true testament to the wall builders resolve.
+The first job the early Dartmoor farmers had to do was enclose his land and that meant building sturdy walls around enclosures known as ‘newtakes’.
 One of the rights of an Ancient Tenement (farm) holder was that on succession of the farm the son could enclose a further 8 acres of land excluding rock and bog.
 During the 1700’s the So called improvers abused this right so much that it was rescinded in 1796.
 Many would enclose vast tracts of land under the pretext that much of it consisted of rocks and/or bogs.

-The 3D aerial map below shows the Teignhead Great Newtake which was enclosed during the early 1800’s.
-The wall around the enclosure is 4 miles (6.43km) long and as can be seen from the map crosses some very steep and remote areas.
+Probably the most noted Dartmoor newtake wall builder was John Bishop of Swincombe whose work is easily distinguishable from that of other builders (see photo above) and much of which exists today.
+He always maintained that any wall he built was “ordained to stand,” and the reason being was that he was one of the first to use the large, shaped and squared stone building method.
+John always used large, tightly fitted blocks of granite through which very little ‘daylight’ could be seen.
+When once asked how he managed to move such heavy granite stones he replied, “Aw, ’tis surprisin’ what ee can do with a laiver or two.”
+Which meant some of his essential tools were crowbars or as he called them, “bar ires.”
+Bishop was one of the builders that always used a pony and sled to carry any stone.
+He was full of praise for his pony and it has been recorded that he always maintained that the pony “belonged to vayther, an wudden no more’n vourteen, or vourteen an’ a half, an’ I’ve a zeed’n shift a stone up dree tin (ton) wight ‘pon a sled.”
+Below are two examples of newtake walls and it is not hard to distinguish the large slab work of John Bishop.
 John Bishop was born in 1821 and if the 1851 census is correct he and his wife had their first child at the ages of 14?.
 In the 1851 census his occupation was described as ‘labourer’ and they were living at Cherberton (Sherberton).
 The ruins of his house still stand today beside the Swincombe river and whether this too is a reminder of his building skills is unknown.
 John Bishop died in 1892 at the age of 71, although long gone his work still encloses many newtakes on the moor and act as a tribute to a true craftsman.
 He was known as the type of man who would not suffer fools gladly and who intensely hated being watched whilst working.
 It was said that if anybody did he would stop work, fill his pipe and stand in silence until the offending spectator had retired.
 He despised modernisation and always stuck to the traditional ways, he was famed for continuing to use a steel and flint lighter long after matches had become the norm.
 His work was legendary and his skills were always in demand but if any employer dared to criticise his labours or suggest other ways of doing he would find himself blacklisted for any future work – sounds my type of man.
 There is one story about how he an two friends were accused of poaching hares on Duchy land and as a result John was given notice to, “determine his tenancy.”
 Bishop clearly had friends in high places because the upshot of the matter was that the Duchy Steward, Charles Barrington, received a strongly worded letter from the Duchy Secretary in London which suggested that the accuracy of the allegation was dubious to say the least.